itsDigvijaysing/Third-Party-Authentication-Backend/README.md

 3. **Organization Samples**: “face-auth-organizations” contains example Angular (TikTok) and React (Zomato) clients.
 4. **Legacy Static**: A static HTML/JS version of the auth flows.

+**How face_recognition Works**
+1. Face Detection
+The library uses dlib's Histogram of Oriented Gradients (HOG) and Convolutional Neural Network (CNN) models to detect faces in images.
+These models identify the locations of faces by analyzing the image's pixel patterns.

+2. Facial Feature Extraction
+Once a face is detected, the library extracts 68 facial landmarks (like eyes, nose, mouth, etc.) to understand the structure of the face.
+This step is crucial for aligning faces and improving recognition accuracy.

+3. Face Encoding
+The aligned face is then passed through a pre-trained ResNet-34 model, which outputs a 128-dimensional embedding (a numerical representation) of the face.
+This embedding captures the unique features of the face.
+Stack Overflow

+4. Face Comparison
+To compare faces, the library calculates the Euclidean distance between their 128-dimensional embeddings.
+If the distance is below a certain threshold (default is 0.6), the faces are considered a match.

 ---

 ## Table of Contents